 Having already traveled through much of Eastern Europe, including visiting Chernobyl and other cities across Ukraine, riding the Trans-Siberian Express and exploring rural Romania, the opportunity to explore another Eastern European country was very appealing.
-And with the government very recently having relaxed visa restrictions for citizens of many countries, the timing seemed perfect.
-I was going to Belarus!
+But… Belarus?

-As luck would have it, my visit to Belarus took place shortly before the government opened the borders even further.
+As luck would have it, my visit to Belarus took place shortly before the government opened the borders even further than they had already.
 When I was in Minsk, travelers were restricted to five days of visa-free travel.
 However, in the middle of 2018, the laws were changed to give most travelers thirty days of visa-free travel in Belarus.
 As long as you fly in and out of the Minsk International Airport, don’t connect through an airport in Russia and come from one of the eligible countries, travelers are now free to spend an entire month exploring this fascinating country.

-It’s no wonder that Belarus has finally been recognized by Lonely Planet as one of the Top 10 Countries to Visit in 2019!
+It’s no wonder that Belarus was recognized by Lonely Planet as one of the Top 10 Countries to Visit in 2019!

 #1 – Walk Along the Minsk Waterfront

 On my first morning in Minsk, I set out to explore the area around my hostel.
 The hostel scene in Minsk is booming, and there are now great options right in the city center, like Trinity Hostel & Tours (which is only about one hundred meters from where I snapped this photo) and Loft Hostel (slightly further afield, but really close to some excellent coffee shops and restaurants).

 For me, a walk along the river was the perfect way to get acquainted with Minsk.
 I quickly discovered that this was not a city of leisurely strollers… despite the picture-perfect weather, there was almost nobody else to be found.
 It was so quiet that it was almost otherworldly.